 The kitchen is sparkling clean, but underneath the pristine surface, an ominous odor is on the rise.
 Lurking in the dark, the source remains hidden.
 Sniffing your way around the kitchen, you realize it must be the trash and toss it.
 Yet the odor still remains.
 You ponder, "How can that be when the kitchen looks like the final product of a Mr. Clean commercial?"

 Then, it hits you.
-It's the smell coming from kitchen sink.
+It's the smell coming from the kitchen sink.

 1. Start Simple, Use Boiling Water